PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

 **We will now fit the same model using data-augmentation**.
 We use Keras' `ImageDataGenerator` to dynamically generate new batches of images.
 We specify the transformations we want on augmented images:
 - A **small random rotation** of the characters (maximum 15 degrees)
 - A **small random zoom** (in or out), up to a maximum of 20% of the image size.
-- We could do random translations, but they are pretty useless if the first layers are convolutional.
+- We could add random translations, but they are pretty useless if the first layers are convolutional.

 When using data-augmentation, we need to fit the model using a special function, `fit_generator`.
 We specify that **we want to monitor the training with a non-augmented validation set**, by specifying `validation_data=(X_val, y_val)`.
-At last, we save the weights only when the validation loss is decreasing, and we predict the accuracy on the testing set.
+Finally, we save the weights only when the validation loss is decreasing, and we predict the accuracy on the testing set.

 {% highlight python %}
 from keras.preprocessing.image import ImageDataGenerator